What is meditation?

 - Allow your chest and stomach to open up, then allow your face and muscles to relax.

-- Take three deep breaths in, as you breath out, let go of any stress in your body.
-Make sure you breath out fully each time and allow your shoulders and muscles to move downwards and become heavier each time you breath out.
+- Take three deep breaths in, as you breathe out, let go of any stress in your body.
+Make sure you breathe out fully each time and allow your shoulders and muscles to move downwards and become heavier each time you breathe out.

 MOVE FROM YOUR HEAD TO YOUR HEART